mit-ccc/BuildingBridges/schedule.md

 Explore case studies of tech-enhanced civic dialogue, including projects from CCC, Cortico, and other initiatives.
 Learn strategies for overcoming challenges in civic engagement.

 {: .note }
-> - Chwalisz, C. A Movement That's Quietly Reshaping Democracy For The Better.
+> - Chwalisz, C. A Movement That’s Quietly Reshaping Democracy For The Better.
 > - Lafont, C. (2019).
 Democracy without Shortcuts: A Participatory Conception of Deliberative Democracy, Oxford (Introduction).
 > - Lippmann, W. (1919, November).
 The basic problem of democracy.
 The Atlantic [link]